-For achieving this outcome BRD already established an online training portal for professional development of the Afghan citizen, BRD will continues to deliver short and long term online and onsite training program in the area of conflict management, good governance, human rights, culture heritage protection, management and leadership programs.
-BRD will start to work on the opportunities for scholarship for the higher education to provide youth with option to complete higher education.
+For achieving this outcome, BRD have already established an online training portal for professional development of the Afghan citizens.
+BRD will continue to deliver short and long term online and onsite training programs in the areas of conflict management, good governance, human rights, culture heritage protection, management and leadership.
+BRD will also start to work on the opportunities for scholarship for the higher education to provide youth with option to complete higher education.